mateoMaramara/mateoMaramara.github.io/essays/stupidQuestion.md

 ---
 layout: essay
 type: essay
-title: "There’s No Such Thing as a Stupid Question… Or is there?"
+title: "There’s No Such Thing as a Stupid Question"
 # All dates must be YYYY-MM-DD format!
 date: 2025-01-30
 published: true